The History of the Martin D-45

 The tuning machines feature WAVERLY open-back pegs, giving the instrument an even more authentic look.

 The ebony bridge features a long saddle, and snowflake inlays adorn the sides.
-Even the bridge pin dots are lavishly crafted from abalone shell.
+Even the bridge pin dots are lavishly inlaid with abalone shell.

 A small maple bridge plate is installed.

-Compared to the 1995 model, the adjustable saddle is now discreetly concealed.
+Compared to the 1995 model, the adjustable saddle is now set in a way that conceals it.

 Summary